lifull-dev/bucky-core/README.md

 Bucky is a testing framework that supports web system testing life cycle.

+Bucky-core run test code which is written in YAML.
+End-to-End test (working with Selenium) and Linkstatus test (HTTP status check) are supported in default.
+The page object model pattern and page based element management is the main concept in Bucky-core.
+You can create scenarios and execute it easily by using Bucky-core.

 ## Feature

 * Run tests in parallel
 * Re-run tests which failed last time
 * Support test code in YAML
-* Multiple browser supported (Currently only Chrome is supported)
+* Multiple browser supported (currently only Chrome is supported)
 * Customizable test categories
   * [Default] E2E: E2E (End to End) tests including JavaScript error check
   * [Default] Linkstatus: http status code check in web page
-* Making test Report with [bucky-management](https://github.com/lifull-dev/bucky-management)
+* Making test report with [bucky-management](https://github.com/lifull-dev/bucky-management)

 ## Setup